lexbor/docs/source/examples/encoding/single/from_to.md

-# Text Conversion Through Custom Encodings: Example
+# Text Conversion Through Custom Encodings

 This article will provide an in-depth explanation of the `lexbor/encoding/single/from_to.c` example file.
 The intent of this example is to demonstrate how the `lexbor` library can be